LASIK Surgery – Austin, Texas

 BEFORE LASIK SURGERY DAY:

-Your eyes will be evaluated for cornea shape and thickness; pupil size; refractive lens issues (myopia, hyperopia and astigmatism); as well as any other eye conditions.
-Your eyes will also be evaluated for moistness, as sometimes precautionary treatments are recommended to reduce the risk of developing dry eyes after your LASIK procedure.
+A comprehensive evaluation will be performed on your eyes to measure corneal thickness, pupil size and refractive lens power (myopia, hyperopia and astigmatism).
+Corneal topography will analyze the eye shape and screen for other eye conditions.
+The evaluation will also measure your tear film, as sometimes precautionary treatments are recommended to reduce the risk factor of developing dry eyes after your LASIK procedure.

 LASIK SURGERY DAY PREP: